umanovskis/baremetal-arm/doc/09_context_switch.md

 To get to our goal, we will need to find a way of running user mode tasks but also being able to switch back to supervisor mode code.

-Switching to supervisor mode in ARMv7 is done using the `svc` instruction.
-The instruction also specifies a function number that identifies the supervisor function that should run.
-In a way, this is similar to how interrupts work - IRQ mode is entered, there's a top-level IRQ handler which then calls a specific ISR.
-To do something useful in supervisor mode, a top-level supervisor handler should call the appropriate handler for a specific function, so that e.g. `svc 5` and `svc 1` would do different things.

-Just like when enabling interrupts, we have to modify the vector table in `startup.s`.
-The `svc` instruction is a software interrupt (`swi` is the old name for this instruction), and it will jump to offset `0x8` in the vector table.
-So we place the instruction `b SVC_Handler_Top` at that offset.
+## Supervisor exception handler

+When we were setting up interrupts, we learned that ARMv7 has several types of *CPU exceptions*, one of which is used for IRQ handling.
+Switching from user mode to supervisor mode can be accomplished using another exception of ARMv7, the *Supervisor Call exception*.
+The `SVC` assembly instruction triggers this exception, and it was called `SWI` (for Software Interrupt) in earlier versions of the ARM architecture, so if you see `SWI` in any examples, know that it's exactly the same as `SVC`.
+Supervisor calls with `SVC` also include some function number that identifies the desired supervisor function, so `svc 5` and `svc 1` are (or can be) calls to different functions.

+This will be the method we use to return to supervisor-mode scheduler code from user-mode tasks.
+The idea is to switch to user mode, run the task, and then use the SVC exception to transition back into supervisor mode.

+To implement software support for supervisor mode, we need to begin with a top-level handler, which means filling the appropriate entry in the vector table.
+The SBC handler is at offset `0x8` in the vector table, so we place a jump to the new handler there.
+Our vector table is now:

 ```
 _Reset:
     b Reset_Handler
     b Abort_Exception /* 0x4  Undefined Instruction */
-    b SVC_Handler_Top /* 0x8  Software Interrupt */
+    b SVC_Handler_Top /* 0x8  Supervisor Call */
     b Abort_Exception  /* 0xC  Prefetch Abort */
     b Abort_Exception /* 0x10 Data Abort */
     b . /* 0x14 Reserved */